 When it comes to crutches, there are two basic types that come available on most medical stores these days.
 Both crutches are used as aid tool for walking disability.

 The first type is known as the underarm crutch while the other is known as the forearm crutch.
 A lot of people make use either of the two for almost similar purposes.
 However, many are confused about which between the two is better than the other.
 The truth is that there are no clear answers to this question but one thing is for sure.
 The use of underarm or forearm crutches merely depends on the recommendation of a health expert.
 Hence, when he recommends any of the two sizing matters most.

 The second type forearm crutches.
 Forearm crutches are instruments or devices that aim to help a person in his mobility in terms of walking.
 These devices often bear the weight of a person using them, so they are generally designed to come up with handgrips and forearm cuffs.
 These are specific parts of a forearm crutch that carry most of the weight of the person using it.

 Forearm crutch is made of lighter material thus mobility is more and with ease.
-It is easier to maneuver and with lesser strain on the arm, wrist and shoulders.
+It is easier to maneuver and with a lesser strain on the arm, wrist, and shoulders.
 Forearm crutch is shorter than the underarm.
 It has a cuff that fits around the arm, which is an inch below the elbow.

-Pressure on the underarm is likely to happen using underarm crutch, which damaged nerve and blood cells are likely to surface.
-Forearm crutches on the other hand caused strain on the upper part of the body including the arms, hands and wrists and discomfort feeling is most likely to experience while walking.
+Pressure on the underarm is likely to happen using an underarm crutch, which damaged nerve and blood cells are likely to surface.
+Forearm crutches, on the other hand, caused strain on the upper part of the body including the arms, hands and wrists and discomfort feeling is most likely to experience while walking.

 Forearm crutches’ band that wrap around the arm and the handle enable the patient to rest his hands while giving support to his body.
 Forearm crutch is more expensive than underarm, but the mobility is more accessible and dependable.